pryv/dev-site/source/customer-resources.md

 - MFA configuration: [PDF](/assets/docs/20191129-pryv.io-mfa-v1.pdf)

-  This document describes how to enable and perform multi-factor authentication on top of Pryv.io logins.
+  This document describes how to enable and configure multi-factor authentication on top of Pryv.io logins.

 ## Development resources